mwvaughn/tutorial-cluster/README.md

 ### Change a user password

 You will need the ID for the directory you have created.
-You can find it under `Outputs/DirectoryId` in the CloudFormation stack you used to it up.
+You can find it under `Outputs/DirectoryId` in the CloudFormation stack you used to set it up.

 `aws --region "us-east-1" ds reset-user-password --directory-id "d-abcdef01234567890" --user-name "clusteruser" --new-password "new-p@ssw0rd"`

 ### Other operations

 You can do other administrative tasks from the management node.
-We recommend you consult the **Manage AD users and groups** section of tutorial **[Integrating Active Directory](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_05_multi-user-ad.html)** to learn more.
+We recommend you consult the **Manage AD users and groups** section of the tutorial **[Integrating Active Directory](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_05_multi-user-ad.html)** to learn more.

 ## Shared Storage